IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 ## Create the Application Configuration in the Streams Console

-The general description, how to create Application Configuration, you find in the IBM Knowledge Center under [Reference>Toolkits>SPL standard and specialized toolkits>com.ibm.streams.teda 2.0.0>Developing applications > Configuring Solutions > Configuring Lookup Manager Applications > Working with enrichment data from databases > Configure your Lookup Manager to use data from database > Configure your Lookup Manager with Application Configuration](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.toolkits.doc/spldoc/dita/tk$com.ibm.streams.teda/tk$com.ibm.streams.teda$101.html).
+The general description, how to create an Application Configuration, you find in the IBM Knowledge Center under [Reference>Toolkits>SPL standard and specialized toolkits>com.ibm.streams.teda 2.0.0>Developing applications > Configuring Solutions > Configuring Lookup Manager Applications > Working with enrichment data from databases > Configure your Lookup Manager to use data from database > Configure your Lookup Manager with Application Configuration](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.toolkits.doc/spldoc/dita/tk$com.ibm.streams.teda/tk$com.ibm.streams.teda$101.html).

 Open the Streams Console and select menu and then **Manage Application Configurations**.